mezger75/Equillibrix/README.md

 The application will be available at http://localhost:3000.

+5. Start the Project in Production Mode

+To start the project in production mode:

+npm run start

-5. Build for Production (Optional)
+6. Build for Production (Optional)

 To build the project for production: